Drug and Alcohol Rehab in Watford

 Find somewhere that has qualified and experienced staff, who will be able to effectively help you on your rehab journey.

 Medical detox is designed to help those coming off physically addictive substances like alcohol and opiates.
-Avoiding withdrawal symptoms is extremely important, as they’re often a huge barrier to recovery.
+Avoiding withdrawal symptoms is extremely important, as they’re often a huge barrier to rehab recovery.

 Others like seizures, delirium tremors or hallucinations, are more dangerous or even life-threatening.
+They can be managed at an alcohol rehab in Watford.

 Specifically for alcohol, withdrawal symptoms start about 6 to 8 hours after your last drink.
 In that early period, you might experience headaches, nausea, insomnia, vomiting, sweating and anxiety.
+If you have a more serious case, worse withdrawal symptoms like hallucinations and seizures may then start to emerge at alcohol rehab after 12 to 48 hours.

 The most severe symptoms can be dealt with via a Librium-based detox.
 This is usually done over a 10-day period.
 It’s then followed by further treatments in rehab, for about 3 weeks.